-‘Teen Mom 2’s Kailyn Lowry Opens Up On Pregnancy, ‘I’m Going To Be A Single Mom From The Beginning’
+‘Teen Mom 2’s’ Kailyn Lowry Opens Up On Pregnancy, ‘I’m Going To Be A Single Mom From The Beginning’

 According to Radar Online, Kailyn Lowry opened up to her personal blog to talk about her feelings about being a single mom.

 “We won’t be able to pick up and leave to go on spontaneous trips for a while and I will have to schedule our days around the baby’s nap and feeding times.
-And even if the boys are with their dads I will have baby #3 in tow so no alone trips for me either, “she wrote.
+And even if the boys are with their dads I will have baby #3 in tow so no alone trips for me either,” she wrote.

-Thus far, she has not revealed a name or sex of baby #3, and has insinuated in past Twitter posts that she was waiting until the baby arrived to find out the sex.
+Thus far, she has not revealed a name or sex of baby No. 3, and has insinuated in past Twitter posts that she was waiting until the baby arrived to find out the sex.

 She continued, opening up about her fears of raising the baby all alone.